GabeScott/standard-works-vault/General Conference/2001 October - The Times in Which We Live.md

 # The Times in Which We Live

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2001 General Conference*

+>*Our safety lies in repentance.
+Our strength comes of obedience to the commandments of God.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/10/the-times-in-which-we-live?lang=eng)